krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-With the presence calculus, these threads and their interactions across time and space can now be measured directly, dissected, composed, and analyzed as first-class constructs—built on a remarkably simple primitive—the presence.
+With the presence calculus, these threads and their interactions across time and space can now be measured directly, dissected, composed, and analyzed as first-class constructs—built on a remarkably simple yet general primitive—the presence.

 #### The heart of the matter